trthatcher/MLKernels.jl/doc/kernelfunctions.rst

     k(\mathbf{x},\mathbf{y}) = \exp\left(-\alpha ||\mathbf{x} - \mathbf{y}||\right) \qquad \alpha > 0

-where :math:`a` is a scaling parameter of the Euclidean distance.
+where :math:`\alpha` is a scaling parameter of the Euclidean distance.
 The Laplacian kernel is closely related to the Gaussian kernel; the difference is that the Laplacian kernel makes use of the Euclidean distance and the Gaussian kernel uses the squared Euclidean distance.